sahiedu/bebop_ros_examples/README.md

 Next, the entire repository should be cloned to: ```~/catkin_ws/src``` by entering the command ```git clone https://github.com/EDU4RDO-SH/ROS.git``` and compile the code with ```catkin_make```.

 ## Examples

 ### bebop_takeoff_land
 This program performs a simple takeoff, keeps the drone in hover mode 1 meter above the takeoff point for a few seconds, and then lands.
-First, run the driver:
+For that, in a terminal run the driver:

 ```
 roslaunch bebop_driver bebop_node.launch
 ```

-Then execute the takeoff and land program:
+In a new terminal execute the takeoff and land program:

 ```
 roslaunch bebop_takeoff_land bebop_takeoff_land.launch
 ```

 ### bebop_teleop_joy
 This package allows us to control the Bebop drone with the ```Logitech F710``` gamepad.
-This program depends on the [joy](https://wiki.ros.org/joy) which enables the use of the gamepad with ROS.
+This program depends on the [joy](https://wiki.ros.org/joy) node which enables the use of the gamepad with ROS.